 I love to top these with flaky sea salt.
 This is an essential part of almost any homemade cookie, IMO.
 My favorite salt is Maldon Sea Salt Flakes because the texture cannot be beat!

-If you love peanut butter as much as we do at our house then I highly recommend baking a batch of these salty peanut butter cookies!
+If you love peanut butter as much as we do at our house then I highly recommend baking a batch of these easy peanut butter cookies!
 Enjoy. xo.
 Emma

 Love peanut butter?
-Try my Peanut Butter Blossom Cookies recipe, too!
+Try my Peanut Butter Blossom Cookies, too!

 - ⅓ cup granulated white sugar